Civil Engineering PhD

 - Geotechnical/geosynthetics engineering

-- Water resources engineering, and
+- Water resources engineering

 - Sustainable engineering

-Graduates are engineers and researchers trained in integrated building design and operation practices who can work on interdisciplinary teams that are able to develop creative solutions combined with technological advances to produce functional, efficient, attractive, and sustainable building infrastructure.
+Graduates are engineers and researchers trained in integrated building design and operation practices who can work on interdisciplinary teams that are able to develop creative solutions combined with technological advances to produce functional, efficient, attractive and sustainable building infrastructure.

 Additional Information

-For more information, visit the Department of Civil, Architectural and Environmental Engineering webpage.
+For more information, visit the Doctorate in Civil Engineering program and Department of Civil, Architectural and Environmental Engineering webpages.

 Admission Requirements